 - Bottom: No less than 3/8 inches from track surface between center rails.

-- BODY DESIGN: Front of car must be a minimum of ½” wide, centered, and no more that 1” off the track because the start system of the track consists of the cars resting on a slope against a pin.
+- BODY DESIGN: Front of the car must be a minimum of ½” wide, centered, and no more than 1” off the track because the start system of the track consists of the cars resting on a slope against a pin.
 No part of the car can extend past the starting pin.

-If you choose to push the boundaries, and try to get “creative” please be aware of the following:
+If you choose to push the boundaries and try to get “creative” please be aware of the following:

 - AXLES: Pre-cut axle slots MUST be used and not modified in any way.
 Only official BSA Nail type axles may be used.
+Axle nails may not be bent or grooved or in any way altered.
+Axle sanding or polishing is permitted.

 - Use only Official BSA wheels.
 All lettering/numbering, both inside and outside, must remain complete and be visible.
 The fluting and other BSA markings on the outside wheel area must remain visible.
 Outer wheel surface may be lightly sanded, shaved, or polished to remove surface imperfections and mold casting burrs, but must not be reshaped in any way in an attempt to lighten the wheel, minimize tread contact or alter aerodynamics.
 Tread surface must be flat and parallel to the wheel bore.
 Coning the hubs and truing the inside tread edge is allowed.
 Tread width may not be less than 7.5 mm.